DarcyGungorUSDA/EAR-DesignSystem/Code/XML-for-MS-Office/README.md

 # Future Notes

-Replace the XML file here when updating the EAR theme.
-Document changes.
+Now that the XML code is here in GitHub, we can edit it here (or using VS Code and GitHub Desktop - both are available in the FNA software center, helpful video to get started: https://youtu.be/8Dd7KRpKeaE?si=U9mRvX51fwG_CYFp).
+Document changes in the README file.
 Replicate changes in other code (e.g., R, SAS).